barbazul/1kfa/mod_guide_gm.md

  * Any character still wearing their elaborate costume should get a card entitled "Costume".
 This is an item.
- * If the characters have aquired any significant items during their adventure so far, make a card for that.
+ * If the characters have acquired any significant items during their adventure so far, make a card for that.
  * The characters do not get any Pack cards, as they were just prisoners

-### Sarrukan's Chamber 3rd PC variant - The imprisoned guard
+### Sarukkan's Chamber 3rd PC variant - The imprisoned guard

 If you've got a 3rd player at the table, add a guard character.